potassco/clasp/README.md

 a technique that proved very successful for satisfiability checking (SAT). clasp has been genuinely developed for answer set solving but can also be applied as a (Max-)SAT or PB solver or as a C++ library in another program.
-It provides different reasoning modes and other advanced features including:
+It provides different reasoning modes and other advanced features, including:

  - [Enumeration][enum] and [Optimization][opt] of ([Projected][proj]) Solutions,
  - Cautious and Brave Reasoning,